dominickpastore/pymd4c/test/README-testing.md

 seems to be to open the full spec and pull out the sections for GitHub extensions.
 A nontrivial amount of work, unfortunately.

+There are some differences between MD4C's table parsing and GFM's.
+See:
+* <https://github.com/mity/md4c/issues/136> (`|` in code blocks does not become
+  a table cell delimiter, `\|` in code blocks within a table are treated literally)
+* <https://github.com/mity/md4c/issues/137> (Tables with differing number of elements in the header row and the delimiter row are still treated as tables)

 Why not just use GitHub's `spec.txt` as an overall starting point?
 Because it's missing some test cases from CommonMark's `spec.txt`, for some reason.

+### Others

+The rest are specification files [directly from MD4C](https://github.com/mity/md4c/tree/master/test).
+Files that require parser options are modified to include annotations for them.